-Ngong Road Children’s Foundation staff, working with our schools have done our best to keep students engaged without in-person education, but nonetheless students lost ground.
+Ngong Road Children’s Foundation staff, working with our schools have done their best to keep students engaged without in-person education, but nonetheless, students lost ground.
 There are numerous reports in the country of “indiscipline” among high school students with lower test scores and challenges as students return to the structure of regular education.

 - For two years, school fees will be about 25% higher.
 School fees are our biggest annual expense.

 - We will not hold camp in 2021 or 2022.
-This is the students’ favorite activity of the year and will be sorely missed until August 2023 when we hope to resume camp.
+The student’s favorite activity of the year will be missed until August 2023 when camp is hoped to resume.

-- Life Skills training is scheduled for the April breaks.
+- We have scheduled Life Skills training for the April breaks.
 This training is an essential part of our high school program and has contributed significantly to student success.

 - Case Managers continue family visits/check-ins by phone and are beginning in-person visits at many schools.

-- Students are now issued masks as part of their school uniform.
+- The school now issues masks as part of the students’ uniform.

-- Our staff operate in a hybrid fashion, taking turns coming into the office and working remotely due to social distancing requirements.
+- Our staff operates in a hybrid fashion.
+They are taking turns coming into the office and working remotely due to social distancing requirements.

-Kenya has received 1 million doses of vaccines to be administered to health care workers, elderly and those with pre-existing medical conditions such as HIV.
+Kenya has received 1 million doses of vaccines for administering to healthcare workers, the elderly, and those with pre-existing medical conditions.
 Experts believe receiving adequate vaccine supplies for the entire adult population will be the biggest challenge to eradicating COVID in Kenya.
-President Uhuru Kenyatta spoke to the nation on March 12 about the implications of a ‘third wave’ of COVID in Kenya, extending restrictions on large gatherings, the curfew and other limitations.
-This COVID wave in Kenya seems to be predominantly the South Africa variant of the virus.
+President Uhuru Kenyatta spoke to the nation on March 12 about the implications of a ‘third wave’ of COVID in Kenya, extending restrictions on large gatherings, the curfew, and other limitations.
+This COVID wave in Kenya seems to be predominantly the South African variant of the virus.